How to Cut Your Risk for Alzheimer’s in Half

 Manage Your Medications, including Interactions and Side Effects

 A number of medications can have a negative effect on cognitive function when used alone or in combination with other medications.(19) The effects can be temporary or long-term.
-According to Consumer Reports on Health,
+According to the Journal of the American Medical Association,

 Prescription drug interactions and side effects, vitamin B12 deficiency, dehydration and normal pressure hydrocephalus most commonly produce false symptoms of dementia.